VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

     This processtrak step will take the output of the modal analysis and calculate a spectrum.
-Each mode in the modal analysis is a peak in the spectrum, with the ambplitude and bandwidth determinted by the complex values eigenfrequency.
+Each mode in the modal analysis is a peak in the spectrum, with the amplitude and bandwidth determinted by the complex valued eigenfrequency.

     This processtrak step is included in the ``VibroSim_Simulator`` software package.